IBM/MLOps-CPD/README.md

 ## Overview

+### Dataset, Model and Data Science problem
+Throughout the demo described in detail below, we use a [biased version](https://github.com/IBM/watson-openscale-samples/blob/main/Cloud%20Pak%20for%20Data/WML/assets/data/credit_risk/german_credit_data_biased_training.csv) of the German Credit Risk dataset.
+In order to predict credit risk in the setup instructions below, we leverage an SKLearn Pipeline in which we place, train and test a LightGBM model.
+(Alternatively you may provide a custom-built model or choose one from [/custom_models](/custom_models/)).
+The code is written in Python 3.9 and requires access to IBM Watson Studio, Watson Machine Learning, Watson Knowledge Catalog, and Watson OpenScale.
+The architecture consists of three stages: development, pre-prod, and prod.
+The process includes: receiving code updates, training, deploying, and monitoring models.

+In addition to common metrics (e.g. accuracy), it is crucial to ensure fairness and ethical considerations in the decision-making process.
+To address this, monitoring and testing must be conducted on a regular basis to identify and mitigate any potential biases in the model.

 ### Prerequisites on IBM Cloud
 In order to use the above asset we need to have access to have an IBM environment with authentication.
 IBM Cloud Account with following services: